+n mapay

+9

-n mopay 9 Description of Requirements for support services are not prioritised by NHS Grampian and Moray Council.
-Risk: Infrastructure Lead: Chief Officer Risk Rating: low/medium/high/very high HIGH Risk Movement: increase/decrease/no change NO CHANGE Rationale for Risk Changes to processes and necessary stak eholder buy-in still bedding in.
-Rating: , , , , , , , , , , , , , , , , , , , , eview of office and depot accommodation and the potential impact for HSCM out was anticipated in October 2019 however due to changes with roles and the paper has been out for consultation.
-NHSG have advised that staff should lst policies and protocols are developed.
-Moray Council have a dedicated MC n input from HSCM on their requirements.
+Description of Risk: Infrastructure Requirements for support services are not prioritised by NHS Grampian and Moray Council.

+Lead: Chief Officer

+Risk Rating: low/medium/high/very high HIGH

+Risk Movement: increase/decrease/no change NO CHANGE

+Rationale for Risk

+Rating: Moray Council is undertaking a Property review of office and depot accommodation and the potential impact for HSCM services requires consideration.
+The output was anticipated in October 2019 however due to changes with roles and responsibilities within the Council however the paper has been out for consultation.
+NHSG have advised that staff should continue to work from home at present whilst policies and protocols are developed.
+Moray Council have a dedicated MC officer leading on a hybrid working plan with input from HSCM on their requirements.
 It is anticipated that this will conclude December 2023.
-IOT infractive two continuous in NIIIO Operanias and Manage Occupally are not established.
-UCCNA ICT infrastructure service plans in NHS Grampian and Moray Council are not yet visible to HSCM and development of communication and engagement process is required.
+ICT infrastructure service plans in NHS Grampian and Moray Council are not yet visible to HSCM and development of communication and engagement process is required.
 The impact of Covid has resulted in a change in ICT strategy for Moray Council.
 Council employed staff requiring mobile technology have now been provided with it and some staff are still working from home.

-Rationale for Risk Appetite: 20 W tolorando in rolation to not modulig to 44 Controls: Chief Officer has regular meetings with par rtners place for NHS and Moray Council and staff.
-PSN accreditation secured by Moray Council ncil olished with Chief Officer as Senior Responsible Officer/Chief Officer of projects to the infrastructure board approved and implemented to ensure vay in HSCM.
+Rationale for Risk Appetite:

+Controls: Chief Officer has regular meetings with partners. rtners.

+Computer Use Policies and HR policies in place for NHS and Moray Council and staff.

+PSN accreditation secured by Moray Council

+member of CMT.
+Process for submission of appropriate oversight of all projects underwork. olished with Chief Officer as Senior Responsible Officer/Chief Officer of projects to the infrastructure board approved and implemented to ensure vay in HSCM.
 The Board has only recently restarted, so in the interim, Senior Management Team.
-The interim Strategy and Planning Lead will support the Infrastructure Programme Boa ra for ivioray portfolio.
+The interim Strategy and Planning Lead will rd for Moray portfolio.